jwaltrip/react-todo-list/README.md

 ### Features
 * Add/Remove tasks
-* Click on task to mark it as complete
+* Click on task to toggle as complete/uncomplete
 * Can remove task from list separately from marking task complete
 * Text input is multi-line, and auto-grows in height as text is added/removed
 * Retains a timestamp of when a task was added to list